 The features and functionality differences between iRobot Roomba 960 and 980 are the following:

 - Roomba 980 comes inbuilt with carpet boost technology while 960 does not include this feature.
 It is an inbuilt capability of cleaning carpets which is different from hardwood floors.
 The carpet booster technology helps to clean debris off fibers more effectively.
 The 980 model has inbuilt sensors that identify carpeted surfaces and suction power is increased for effective cleaning of carpet fibers.

-- There is one virtual wall sensor built into the 960 model while the iRobot Roomba 980 has two such barrier sensors.
+- There is one virtual wall sensor built into the 960 models while the iRobot Roomba 980 has two such barrier sensors.
 Both models are designed to include wall barriers.
 The virtual wall mode helps to mark sections of space or home that a user does not want the vacuum to clean.
 Each barrier is powered by 2 AA batteries.
-In case of 960, there is only one wall barrier mode that can be set.
+In the case of 960, there is only one wall barrier mode that can be set.

 - The suction power of 960 is 5x whereas for 980 it is 10x.

-- 980 is priced $200 more than 960; this can be accounted for the newer generation motor that is fitted in 980 whereas 960 model comes with a motor of the same capacity as the 800 series.
-The price differential also stands for higher suction power and carpet boost technology that is included in the 980 model.
+- 980 is priced $200 more than 960; this can be accounted for the newer generation motor that is fitted in 980 whereas the 960 model comes with a motor of the same capacity as the 800 series.
+The price differential also stands for higher suction power and carpet boost technology that is included in the 980 models.

 iRobot Roomba 960 vs 980 Similarities